Lol, no. You did not read the headline wrong. Geekbench bans Samsung flagships for cheating.

 News of this development soon reached Geekbench’s HQ and of course, they were not pleased.
 GOS would ramp up the phone’s performance and post high benchmark scores only to reduce the phone’s performance for the average user.

 This is bad for Geekbench because a lot of people rely on Geekbench scores to buy phones.
-If they buy these phones and the phone do not live up to expectation, Geekbench will certainly have a share in the blame.
+If they buy these phones and the phone does not live up to expectations, Geekbench will certainly have a share in the blame.

 Geekbench bans Samsung flagships for cheating

-As a result, Geekbench have proceeded to remove Samsung flagships all the way back to 2019.
+As a result, Geekbench has proceeded to remove Samsung flagships back to 2019.
 These include the S22, S21, S20 and S10 series.
 The Note and A series seem to be unaffected.

 In a statement released on Twitter, Geekbench stated that…